 Let’s start with your understanding of acceptable load times.
 Are 2 seconds response times the holy grail for all your applications?
 Possibly not.
 My experience is that this depends on the purpose and uniqueness.
 If there are good alternative applications available, users won’t stay with a slow loading system.
 Organizations which earn their money with online business will lose revenue if users abandon using their services and spend their money at their competitors.
 Don’t think that slow load times impacts only those online businesses.
 Research has pointed out the unsatisfied user are less productive and are more likely to leave.

 Drivers of bad user experience

 I assume that those who are working in the performance engineering field are permanently fighting against those bad practices.
-First and foremost it’s essential to eliminate your complex IT or business processes.
+First and foremost, it’s essential to eliminate your complex IT or business processes.
 If you can’t understand and remember the process in 5 minutes or less, try to simplify it.
 Secondly, don’t integrate performance testing into your development pipeline and try to solve hotspots with hardware is another fundamental element of bad user experience.
 Thirdly, don’t reinvent the wheel.
 There are thousands of outstanding frameworks available, and a broad community can help you to fix identified issues.
 Finally, just throw your new application over the wall and forget performance reviews on production is another bad practice.
-Be aware that changes in content, user or data volume have and impact on end-to-end response times.
+Be aware that changes in content, user or data volume have an impact on end-to-end response times.